 In 2015, he was named “Best Disability Advocate” in the San Francisco Bay Area by SF Weekly, and an “Agent of Change” for his advocacy work by the Huffington Post.
 And, he had the honor of being selected as a Community Grand Marshal for the 2015 SF Pride Parade — the first blind Grand Marshal in the parade’s history.

 Belo was the Writer-in-Residence at Holy Names University from 2012 to 2016.
 He is currently a columnist for the Bay Area Reporter, and contributes articles to several national and international publications, including the San Francisco Chronicle, The Times of Israel, Business Insider, Huffington Post, Seattle Post Intelligencer, Houston Chronicle, San Antonio Express News, Times Union, and the Connecticut Post.
 He has been awarded writing fellowships by Lambda Literary and Yaddo, and was selected to attend the Bread Loaf Writers’ Conference.
+He was also awarded an honorable mention in the 2017 Katherine Schneider Journalism Award for Excellence in Reporting on Disability, the only journalism awards competition devoted exclusively to disability reporting.

 Cipriani says, “Educating our population on disability issues will produce awakened generations.”